JaxProjex/kismetTakFlow/README.md

 -options include installing node-red on your local PC, a Raspberry Pi or similar single board computer or mini PC, deploying node-red on a cloud server or virtual private server (VPS), Docker Container, or local virtual environment.
 After installing node-red you should be able to go to the node-red dashboard at http://*nodeRedIPaddress:1880 you may have to open appropriate ports (1880) to allow devices to access the node-red dashboard.

 -ensure you install the "node-red-contrib-tak" node.
-If not there should be a prompt when you import wigleTakFlow in Node-Red that there are nodes that need to be installed and will automatically install them for you if you allow.
+If not there should be a prompt when you import kismetTakFlow in Node-Red that there are nodes that need to be installed and will automatically install them for you if you allow.
 In the event that isnt the case, in Node-Red: Menu (3 horizontal lines) > Manage palette > Install > Search "node-red-contrib-tak" > Install > Install

 -----------------------------

 IMPORT .JSON FLOW TO NODE RED:

--in GitHub: click on "kismetTakAlerts.json" > click on the download icon "Download raw file" > note where the "kismetTakAlerts.json" file downloaded to, default is in your Downloads folder.
+-in GitHub: click on "kismetTakFlow.json" > click on the download icon "Download raw file" > note where the "kismetTakFlow.json" file downloaded to, default is in your Downloads folder.

--in Node-Red: click on menu icon (3 horizontal lines top right) > click on "Import" > click on "select a file to import" > go to Downloads folder and click on "kismetTakAlerts.json" > Upload > Import
+-in Node-Red: click on menu icon (3 horizontal lines top right) > click on "Import" > click on "select a file to import" > go to Downloads folder and click on "kismetTakFlow.json" > Upload > Import

 ALTERNATIVELY..

--you can just copy the whole "kismetTakAlerts.json" code from GitHub and paste it into the Node-Red Import Clipboard.
+-you can just copy the whole "kismetTakFlow.json" code from GitHub and paste it into the Node-Red Import Clipboard.

 -------------------------------